Dale Caldwell: Fairleigh Dickinson University

 Caldwell became the executive director of the Rothman Institute of Innovation and Entrepreneurship in the Silberman College of Business at Fairleigh Dickinson University in 2018.
 In this position, he led the expansion of the Veterans Launching Ventures program, the New Jersey Family Business of the Year Awards, and the Executive Coaching program.

+Centenary University

-He held this position until he became president of Centenary University in 2023.
+Caldwell held this position until he became the 15th President of Centenary University in 2023.
 Caldwell is a licensed local pastor in the United Methodist Church and has been the pastor of Covenant United Methodist Church in Plainfield since 2021.
+He served as President of Centenary University until his inauguration as Lieutenant Governor of New Jersey in 2026.

+Lieutenant Governor and Secretary of State of New Jersey

-2025 New Jersey gubernatorial election
+2025 gubernatorial election

 On July 18, 2025, Caldwell was named by the New Jersey Globe as one of a number of candidates being considered by Democratic gubernatorial nominee Mikie Sherrill to be her running mate in New Jersey's 2025 gubernatorial election.
 On July 24, 2025, Sherrill selected Caldwell as her running mate, making him the Democratic candidate for lieutenant governor.
 Sherrill won, making Caldwell New Jersey’s first male lieutenant governor.
+He was also named chair of Sherrill's transition after her election.

+On December 1, 2025, Sherrill announced that Caldwell would also serve as the secretary of state.

+Allegations of inappropriate behavior

+On September 4, 2026, the New Jersey Globe reported that Caldwell was under investigation by the governor's office for "alleged inappropriate behavior with women and possible ethics violations that include the purported offer of state jobs."
+The Globe also reported that Sherrill had appointed former New Jersey Attorney General Christopher Porrino to lead the investigation.
+The investigation's report included findings that substantiated allegations of sexual harassment by Caldwell.

+On September 24, 2026, Governor Sherrill formally called for Caldwell to resign after investigations found he "engaged in serious, repeated violations of state policy and failed to uphold the responsibilities of his office".
+Sherrill gave Caldwell until September 25 to announce his resignation.
+The New Jersey Globe reported on September 25 that Caldwell would resign, which he did later that day.